Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ## Chrome extension
 ### How to install ?
 Until the extension is published on the Chrome Web Store, you can follow these steps :
-1. Download the latest version by going on Releases and download the `save-my-phind_x.y.z.crx` file.
+1. Download the latest version on GitHub by going on Releases (in the right side menu) and download the `save-my-phind_x.y.z.crx` file from the latest version.
 2. Go on chrome://extensions (or \[yourChromiumBasedBrowser]://extensions), then drag and drop the .crx file on the page.
 3. Click on "Add extension".
-4. You can now use the extension.
+4. You're done!

 ### How to use ?
 1. Go to your Phind thread.